bpanel-org/bpanel/README.md

 in separate config files).
 See the sample conf file for an example.

 ## About the Docker Environment
-There are three docker services in the compose file: `app`, `bcoin` and `securityc`.
+There are three docker services in the compose file: `bpanel`, `bcoin` and `securityc`.
-The `app` service is bPanel and acts as a static file server and as a request router to backend services.
+The `bpanel` service is an http server that acts as a static file server and as a request router to backend services as well as a webpack process for building your js files.
 The `bcoin` service is an instance of `bcoin` that supports an http server, a wallet server and a bitcoin p2p server.

 The `securityc` service generates TLS keys and certs and runs a TLS terminating reverse proxy.